molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 First:

-- stop all profiles through Armadillo UI.
+- Stop all profiles through Armadillo UI.
-- while at it change the image names to their rock images as mentioned above.
+- While at it change the image names to their rock images as mentioned in step 1.
+  You may choose to skip this step, considering it's reiterated in step 7.

 Now that the profiles are not running you can delete the old versions of their docker images.